EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Discussion and Conclusion

 The learned feature representations by the feature extractor $f(\cdot)$ at different training stages are also visually compared, based on the t-distributed stochastic neighbor embedding (t-SNE) algorithm\cite{2008Tsne}.
 As shown in Fig. \ref{fig:tsne} (a), it is found that the distribution mismatch of the extracted features from different domains is quite obvious before model training.
 Along with the minimization of the source error and the $\mathcal{H}$-divergence defined in Theorem \ref{thm1}, the target error ($\epsilon_{T}(h)$) could be gradually minimized, as shown in Fig. \ref{fig:tsne} (b) and (c).
-Our findings support the efficiency and effectiveness of the proposed semi-supervised multi-domain adaptation in EEG modeling under a semi-supervised learning framework.
+In addition, the distribution mismatch between different domains is reduced, demonstrating that EEGMatch can address the covariate shift problem caused by the non-stationarity property and the individual differences in EEG signals.
+Our findings support the effectiveness of the proposed semi-supervised multi-domain adaptation in EEG modeling under a semi-supervised learning framework.

 Overall, these results empirically verify the statement in Theorem \ref{thm1} that the target error $\epsilon_{T}(h)$ could be gradually minimized by decreasing the upper-bound in the training process.